What is fluoroscopy?

 A contrast substance or dye may be given, depending on the type of procedure that

 is being done.
-You may get the contrast by swallowing it, as an enema, or in an intravenous
+You may get the contrast by swallowing it, as an enema, or in an IV

-(IV) line in your hand or arm.
-It's used to better visualize the organs or structures
+(intravenous) line in your hand or arm.
+It's used to better visualize the organs or

 You will be positioned on the X-ray table.
 Depending on the type of procedure, you